MattMurnaghan/Milestone4-MyRedditClone/README.md

             .
             .
             .
                 ],
             },
         },
     ]
     ```

-7. Finally, I updated the ALLOWED_HOSTS constant to let Django know that my Heroku App had permission to host its content.
+7. I updated the ALLOWED_HOSTS constant to let Django know that my Heroku App had permission to host its content.
 I also added localhost to allow the app to be run on a local development server.
     ```
     ALLOWED_HOSTS = ['reddit-clone-matt-m.herokuapp.com', 'localhost']
     ```

 8. I created the required directories to store assets in: media, templates and static, as well as creating a Procfile (Process file) to instruct Heroku on how to run the project, and whether it should run the app as a webserver or not.
 I used [gunicorn](#gunicorn) as the webserver to handle my projects http requests.
     ```
-    web: gunicorn.news_app.wsgi
+    web: gunicorn reddit_clone.wsgi
     ```